Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Numerical Results

-Figs. \ref{fig_plot_p_c=0.1}-\ref{fig_plot_p_c=0.5} show that when the communication probabilities of sensors to the FC are low, we observe a monotonic decrease in the loss function as we decrease the number of clusters in the exact loss function.
-This is also observed for the approximate loss function with the exception of a small increase when the systems is composed of $4$ clusters.
-When the communication probabilities of sensors to the FC are higher, clustering may actually increase the expected loss.
+Figs. \ref{fig_plot_p_c=0.1}-\ref{fig_plot_p_c=0.5} show that when the communication probabilities of sensors to the FC are low, as in Fig. \ref{fig_plot_p_c=0.1}, there is a monotonic decrease in the loss function as we decrease the number of clusters in the exact loss function.
+This is also observed for the approximate loss function with the exception of a small increase when the system is composed of $20$ clusters; the small increase in this case is an artifact resulting from being the first point which approximates \textit{both} the cluster level and the FC error probabilities.
+When the communication probabilities of sensors to the FC are higher, as in Fig. \ref{fig_plot_p_c=0.5}, clustering may actually increase the expected loss.
 This follows because of the single bit compression that occurs in the clusters' single bit decisions.
-That is, there is a trade-off between the error probabilities of the decisions in clusters and that of the FC.
-Increasing the number of clusters reduces the number of measurements that the clusters use to make their decisions, and also reduces the communication probability to the FC since clusters include less sensors and thus reduced chances of seeing an opportunity to access the cloud.
+Note that in this scenario the increase around the point $N_c=20$ is much sharper due to the increase in the exact expected loss and utilizing approximates of both the cluster level and the FC error probabilities.
+Fig. \ref{fig_plot_p_c=0.5} exhibits a trade-off between the error probabilities of the decisions in clusters and that of the FC.
+Increasing the number of clusters reduces the number of measurements that the clusters use to make their decisions, and also reduces the communication probability to the FC since clusters include fewer sensors and thus reduced the chances of seeing an opportunity to access the cloud.
 However, if the communication probability is high, increasing the number of clusters can result in the FC having more measurements to rely on upon making its final decision.